 Some of you may meet the same problem as me, which is none of three breakpoints get triggered.
-If you have experience in network development, you may that in order to reduce the burden of servers and save the network traffic of iOS, Mail may not fetch emails remotely on every refresh.
+If you have experience in network development, you may have the idea that in order to reduce the burden of servers and save the network traffic of iOS, Mail may not fetch emails remotely on every refresh.
 If the time interval between two refreshes is very short, it will use cached content as data source of inbox; and as a result, methods in MessageMegaMallObserver will not get called.
 In order to validate our assumption, send an email to yourself and refresh to check whether breakpoints get triggered: